Form 982: How to exclude canceled debt from your taxable income

 This rule applies to credit cards, business loans, mortgages, and virtually any other debt where a third party was the creditor.
 It does not apply to debts canceled as gifts or bequests, which are subject to different tax treatment.

-Several exclusions can eliminate or reduce the tax burden
+Which exclusions can eliminate or reduce the tax on canceled debt, and which applies to your situation?

 1. Bankruptcy debt exclusion.
 Debt discharged in a Title 11 bankruptcy case is excludable from income.
 This includes Chapter 7, Chapter 11, and Chapter 13 bankruptcies.
 The exclusion is complete: all debt discharged under the bankruptcy court's order is excluded, regardless of amount.